K2Joom/docs-matukio/new_event.md

 This is used for the Auto confirmation cronjob in Matukio.
 If you set this to a certain amount and this is not reached X days before an event it is going to be automatically cancelled.

+If you don't want to use this cronjob you can just ignore this setting.

+### Max. participants per booking

+Set how many seats / places can be reserved with a single booking.

+> Tip: You can set this to zero if you want to disable online booking for this event.

 ## Additional Tab

 In the additional section you complement the basic ones.
 You most probably want to fill some of them too, but they are not required for creating an event.